NCERT Solutions Class 11 Chemistry Chapter 2 – Free PDF Download

-Substituting thes values in the expression for v:
+Substituting the values in the given expression of v:

 Ans: Ionization energy (E) of sodium =

 Q.11.
-A 25 watt bulb discharges monochromatic yellow light of wavelength of 0.57µm.
-Ascertain the rate of discharge of quanta every second.
+A 25-watt bulb emits monochromatic yellow light of the wavelength of 0.57µm.
+Calculate the rate of emission of quanta per second.

 Ans: Power of the bulb, P = 25 Watt =

-Substituting these values in the expression for E:
+Substituting these values in the expression of E:

-Thus, the rate of discharge of quanta (per second) =
+Thus, the rate of emission of quanta (per second) =

 Q.12.
-Electrons are discharged with zero speed from a metal surface when it is presented to radiation of wavelength 6800 Å. Calculate threshold frequency (ν0 ) and work function (W0 ) of the metal.
+Electrons are emitted with zero velocity from a metal surface when it is exposed to radiation of wavelength 6800 Å. Calculate threshold frequency (ν0 ) and work function (W0 ) of the metal.

 Threshold frequency of the metal (

 Q.13.
-What is the wavelength of light transmitted when the electron in a hydrogen atom experiences move from an energy level with n = 4 to an energy level with n = 2?
+What is the wavelength of light emitted when the electron in a hydrogen atom undergoes the transition from an energy level with n = 4 to an energy level with n = 2?

-Substituting these values in the expression for E:
+Substituting these values in the expression of E:

 Here, the -ve sign denotes the emitted energy.